parmes/parmes/solfec/examples/hybrid_modeling/hs0.rst

    :caption: Listing of hs0--solfec--2.py
    :name: hs0-lst3

-When the hybrid modelling is used, the Parmec library will generate output files if the Parmec output interval has been set.
+When the hybrid modeling is used, the Parmec library will generate output files if the Parmec output interval has been set.
 Enabling this feature is demonstrated in lines 32--36, where the "parmec_interval" parameter of the hybrid solver is set to value "(tms0, 0.03)".
 The "tms0" object is Parmec's :ref:`TSERIES <parmec-command-TSERIES>` number, which in this case defines a variable output frequency for the Parmec output files.
 The second number, "0.03", defines a constant time interval, at which